SaraBurgin/javascript-wesbos/readme.md

 # JavaScript Wes Bos course

-These are the starter files and solutions to the [Beginner JavaScript](https://BeginnerJavaScript.com) course
+These are the starter files and solutions to the course (https://BeginnerJavaScript.com) course

 ## Community Resources